vtex-apps/release-notes/docs/2019-week-36/vtex-io-docs.md

 ### Latest Releases

 Our GitHub **Release Notes** now also in VTEX IO Docs!
-Although the link to all the releases still points to GitHub, it's only a matter of time until our releases get an site interface of their own :emoji:
+Although the link to all the releases still points to GitHub, it's only a matter of time until our releases get an site interface of their own :tada:

 ## Coming soon